Dr. Hibbert: Profile

 He is near-genius (with an IQ of 155), a Mensa member, a graduate of the Johns Hopkins School of Medicine, and a former stripper.
 Hibbert is noticeably less dysfunctional than just about everyone else on the show, though he does have a bizarre tendency to chuckle at inappropriate moments which is later revealed to be a coping mechanism.
 In "Make Room for Lisa", Hibbert tells Lisa that "Before I learned to chuckle mindlessly, I was headed to an early grave."
 He reacts questionably to certain medical problems.
-For example, when Maggie saved Homer from drowning, he attributed it to common cases of superhuman strength in children whose parents' lives are in danger.
-Likewise, he expressed only mild surprise when both of Abraham Simpson's kidneys were revealed to have exploded.
-In a Treehouse of Horror episode, Dr. Hibbert discusses the possibility of Bart being a "genetic chosen one" who can cure a zombie apocalypse over the phone with the Simpsons, while under siege from the aforementioned zombies.
-Though he manages to dispatch several with various medical equipment (taking down a nurse with an expertly-thrown syringe to the forehead), he is eventually overwhelmed and bitten after requesting that the Simpsons tell his wife that he loves her if they should encounter her.
+For example, when Maggie saves Homer from drowning, Hibbert attributes it to common cases of superhuman strength in children whose parents' lives are in danger.
+Likewise, he expresses only mild surprise when both of Grandpa Simpson's kidneys are revealed to have exploded.
+In Treehouse of Horror XX, Dr. Hibbert discusses the possibility of Bart being a "genetic chosen one" who can cure a zombie apocalypse over the phone with the Simpsons, while under siege from the aforementioned zombies.

-There are hints though, that Dr. Hibbert is not above dubious medical practices.
+There are hints throughout the series that Dr. Hibbert is not above dubious medical practices.
 After Marge talks him out of buying an unsuitable house, he suggests repaying her with black-market prescriptions.
-When he realized that Marge Simpson was initially unenthusiastic about having a third child, he implied that a healthy baby could bring in as much as $60,000 on the black market.
-Hibbert covered for himself against Marge's horrified reaction by saying that if she had replied any other way, she would be sent to prison, claiming that it was "just a test".
-It was also suggested in the episode "Wild Barts Can't Be Broken" that he does not in fact have a medical license.
+When he realizes that Marge is initially unenthusiastic about having a third child, he implies that a healthy baby could bring in as much as $60,000 on the black market.
+Hibbert covers for himself against Marge's horrified reaction by saying that if she had replied any other way, she would be sent to prison, claiming that it is "just a test".
+It is also suggested in the episode "Wild Barts Can't Be Broken" that he does not in fact have a medical license.

-Despite his seemingly honest and good-hearted personality, there is evidence that he is, at heart, a committed mercenary.
-In "Homer's Triple Bypass", Hibbert announces to Homer that his heart operation will cost $30,000.
+Despite his seemingly honest and good-hearted personality, there is evidence that he is, at heart, a mercenary.
+In "Homer's Triple Bypass", Hibbert tells Homer that his open heart surgery will cost $30,000.
 When Homer has a heart attack in front of him in response to this news, he says, unmoved, that the cost is now $40,000 – hinting the heart attack made him now require a quadruple bypass.
 In "Bye Bye Nerdie", after Homer's baby-proofing business eliminates child injuries in Springfield, Hibbert complains that he is behind in his boat payments because of this.
-He is a committed Republican and attends Springfield's Republican meetings alongside Mr Burns, Rainier Wolfcastle, and a Nosferatu-like creature.
+He is a Republican and attends Springfield's Republican meetings alongside Mr Burns, Rainier Wolfcastle, and a Nosferatu-like creature.
 Hibbert also freely wears fur coats, believing that while fur itself may not be murder, "paying for it sure is!"